PROTECTING

 THE ENVIRONMENT

 Rössing Uranium is committed to protecting the environment in which we operate.
-With cognisance on how our mining operations impact natural resources and the environment, we drive a wide range of preventative monitoring activities.
+With cognisance of how our mining operations impact natural resources and the environment, we drive a wide range of preventative monitoring activities.

-We have a particular focus on water management and monitoring, especially considering the extreme rainfall conditions associated with the Erongo region’s water-scarce and hyper-arid climate.
+We have a particular focus on water management and monitoring, especially considering the extreme rainfall conditions associated with the Erongo Region’s water-scarce and hyperarid climate.
 We have a strong history of engagement and co-operation with our regulators and other stakeholders to ensure that the environment remains protected.

 We manage impacts on the environment with guidance from, among others, Namibian legislation, the ISO 14001:2015 Environmental Management System, Rössing Uranium’s performance standards, and international best practices.